jinkimh/netopt/README.md

 # netopt

-Course under network optimization in Gyeonsang Univ.
+A gruadated class for network optimization in Gyeonsang Univ.